alanng10/class-lang/Docue/Article/Sande/a.md

 The operate has syntax that starts with This of class Operate, followed by limit dot token, followed by Var of class VarName.
 Field This is memory index of the struct any.
-Field This type is StructType.
+Field This Type is StructType.
 The operate Type is the struct var Type.

 StructVarMark is mark that input struct any var.